shawngraham/simple-vault/00_getting-started.md

 ## From notes to drafts

 - Build up 'over view notes' on a topic or idea by creating a new note; use the search function, the graph visualiation, or other kinds of plugins (look up 'journey' for instance in the community plugins section) to find threads of related ideas.
 Add these links to your over view note.
-Then, if you wish, you can place a `!` in front of the links, which will _embed_ the contents of the note, the block, or the media into your note.
+Then, if you wish, you can place a `!` in front of the links, which will _embed_ the contents of the note, the block, or the media into your note (for embedding blocks of text from a note, see the next section on using the `^` to anchor the text).
 Such notes can be copied or exported to other writing systems (the pandoc plugin for Obsidian will turn the note into html or Word .doc format, for instance)

 # Slightly More Complex Use